andrew/ultimate-awesome/README.md

 - [sg-awesome](https://github.com/sghost13/sg-awesome) - Unorganized personal awesome list.
 - [awesome-tools](https://github.com/shananin/awesome-tools) - A list of awesome tools or resources (mainly for programming).
 - [awesome-open-source](https://github.com/ShlokMohanty/awesome-open-source) - A curated list of Open Source projects based on programming languages that you can contribute to.
+- [awesome-rag](https://github.com/shuishen112/awesome-rag) - This is a repo to show the recent RAG approaches. .
 - [awesome-frontend](https://github.com/silinchen/awesome-frontend) - Web 前端技能列表.
 - [awesome-flow-visualization](https://github.com/Simha-Kalimipalli/awesome-flow-visualization) - A helpful list of Orgin-Destinaton flow visualization  tools and research .
 - [awesome-starred-test](https://github.com/slempke/awesome-starred-test) - Testing starred.